 EOC empowers the global Hip Hop community by providing financial, educational, and consultation resources to organizations and individuals who use Hip Hop culture to impact their community.
 EOC seeks to equip youth, teens, and adults with the tools to change the narrative created by our current world leadership on social justice, environmental justice, financial literacy within underserved communities, and the divisive tactics of politics.
 EOC encourages working together, racial/ethnic equality and equity, and the founding principles of Hip Hop which are peace, love, unity, and having fun.
 EOC works with Hip Hop artists, organizations, and institutions to preserve and promote Hip Hop’s cultural integrity and empower communities through Hip Hop.

-Organizations and individuals will be able to apply for support.
+Organizations and individuals will be able to apply for various types of support.

-Elements of Change (EOC) will launch in 2021 after the Global Conference on Hip Hop Education
+Elements of Change (EOC) will launch in mid to late 2021 after the Global Conference on Hip Hop Education

 Zulu Legacy: Youth Leadership 8 - Uganda